Print

 • Corporate

-Universal Investment leading third party ManCo & AIFM in Luxembourg again
+Universal Investment leading third party ManCo & AIFM in Luxembourg 2024

 PwC analyses 300 ManCos in its annual "Observatory for Management Companies" - and Universal Investment Group scores excellently thanks to its many successful fund launches with asset managers and asset owners.
 With a volume of just over EUR 136